kelunik/kelunik.github.io/_posts/2015-11-22-namecheap-ssl.md

 I added quotes everywhere and took their headings to make it easy to read the corresponding parts in the original blog post.

+---

+**Update**: Namecheap updated their blog post and removed almost all of the criticized points.

+---

 ## Free SSL is Encryption Only

 > Domain Validation certificates are excellent products, but free DV certs differ from purchased DV certs in key areas.